fsharp/fslang-design/RFCs/FS-1023-type-providers-generate-types-from-types.md

 ```
 And further on `ProvidedType` can be used like existing provided types.

-It is very likely there will be constraints on the kind of types that can be passed in to a type provider, and the types' provenance.
+It is very likely there will be constraints on the kind of types that can be passed into a type provider, and the types' provenance.
 See unresolved questions for more details.

 ## Type Provider Implementation